RimuEirnarn/LuminaDB/README.md

 **LuminaDB** (previously known as SQLite Database) is a lightweight, developer-friendly wrapper for SQLite designed to feel as intuitive as Laravel's Eloquent ORM, but in Python.

 > [!WARNING]
 > ⚠️ This library is still pre-1.0, which means it's not optimized for high performance or low memory usage (yet).
 Use with care.
-If you run into serious issues, feel free to open an issue—we’re listening.
+If you run into serious issues, feel free to open an issue, we’re listening.

 ---